lf-data/lf-data/README.md

 I like sports and I practised swimming at a competitive level from 10 years, until the end of high school, and I learned how important commitment and determination are to achieve personal and team’s goals.
 Through sports competitions, I learned how to manage moments of stress, and this turned out to be so useful in everyday life.

-I am looking for an opportunity that can allow me to put in practise and further improve what I learned so far.
-I believe a competitive and dynamic environment is ideal for me to continue my career and to achieve my personal goals.

-Should you need any further information, please do not hesitate to contact me.

 <h4>💼 My Latest Project</h4>